 This seminar is the first in a series of eight honors seminars that will investigate ideas systematically, progressively and in interdisciplinary fashion.
 All eight seminars of any single cycle will be thematically linked, so that students will have the opportunity for intensive, focused study from historical, philosophical, religious, sociological, political, literary, economic and scientific/technological perspectives.
+May be repeated once for credit with change of topic.
 This seminar is open only to students accepted into the Honors Program.